-I'm looking forward to a great day!
+I'm looking forward to another great day!
+[Closing and signature]

 After reading the message, go back to gallery view.
 Have students raise their hand or give a thumbs up for their choice.

 Daily Focus: Continue to make connections with others while practicing cooperation